What is a dental practice valuation?

 What is included in a dental practice valuation?

-An accurate valuation ensures the seller gets a fair price for their practice, but it also ensures a buyer is getting a good value.
-For purchasers, a proper valuation will determine something much more important than just the price.
-The valuation provides information such as the cash flow of the practice and what the buyer acquires in the purchase.
+An accurate valuation ensures the seller gets a fair price for their practice and that a buyer is getting a good value.
+For those looking to purchase a dental practice, a proper valuation will provide important information such as the price of the practice, the cash flow of the practice, and what the buyer acquires in the purchase.

-The Market Approach is the standard method for valuing real estate.
+The Market-Based Approach is the standard method for valuing real estate.
 We examine comparable practices (region, type, size, etc.) that have sold and consider the price vs revenue as a percent.
 This is the approach most sellers and purchasers are aware of and tend to rely on.
 The flaw with this approach is that it provides no forecast for a purchaser’s financial success.

-The Income Approach determines a price based on an evaluation of current practice income minus practice expenses, plus how much a purchaser should be paid for providing patient treatment.
+The Income-Based Approach determines a price based on an evaluation of current practice income minus practice expenses, plus how much a purchaser should be paid for providing patient treatment.
 This method provides a measure of what price a practice could sell for and still be financially successful for the purchaser.